 - Overly Long Tongue: He uses it to spin his slot machine, as well as lick the fruit juice off his face if you try to throw fruit at him without feeding him a pepper first.

-A monster eel (that appears to be a hermaphrodite, oddly enough) and has some major dental problems.
-Its teeth are so bad that they somehow infect the water in Noki Bay, meaning Mario and FLUDD must go and clean things up, yet again.
+A monster eel that has some major dental problems.
+His teeth are so bad that they somehow infect the water in Noki Bay, meaning Mario and FLUDD must go and clean things up, yet again.

 - Gold Tooth: Actually a Shine Sprite.

-- Lone Wolf Boss: The only boss in Sunshine to not be affiliated with Bowser.
+- Lone Wolf Boss: Him being on this page is a technicality, as he's the only boss in Sunshine to not be affiliated with Bowser.

-- Non-Malicious Monster: It never seems to be explicitly hostile to Mario, approaching him and deliberately exposing its teeth.
-It even occasionally seems to say "Help me." when a tooth is cleaned up.
+- Non-Malicious Monster: He never seems to be explicitly hostile to Mario, approaching him and deliberately exposing his teeth.
+He even occasionally seems to say "Help me." when a tooth is cleaned up.

 - Scary Teeth: Teeth so dirty they pollute the entire Bay.